-Employees are encouraged, in the first instance, to address such issues with their managers or the HR manager, as most problems can be resolved swiftly.
-If for any reason that is not possible or if an employee is not comfortable raising the issue with his or her manager or HR, Teldat's CEO does operate with an open-door policy.
+Employees are encouraged, in the first instance, to address such issues with their managers, the HR manager or the Compliance Manager, as most problems can be resolved swiftly.
+If for any reason that is not possible or if an employee is not comfortable raising the issue with his or her manager, HR, or the Compliance Manager Teldat's CEO does operate with an open-door policy.